 5G is deeply transforming the underlying transport network, due to several concurrent causes: the end-user capacity is increasing, the coverage of the mobile network becomes more dense, and a split architecture in the radio access network is introduced, where different functional splits between baseband and radio units are supported by the same transport network.
 The latter means that the traditional distinction between fronthaul and backhaul networks is blurred.
 Since it is impossible, for cost and operational reasons, to design dedicated networks for the considerable number of heterogeneous last-drop technologies, the adoption of a shared network infrastructure that makes use of common transmission and switching platforms is unavoidable.
 This is not a trivial task and will be the big network design challenge for several years from now.
+The ambition is to open new opportunities by comprehensively applying fibre technology to various scenarios, in a sense making the paradigm of Fibre to the Home become a Fibre to Everything.
+[C7-4].

 In principle, several candidate technologies exist for enabling the coexistence of fronthaul and backhaul networks.
 In practice, all require a redesign and a redefinition of their application space.
 For example, packet switching with new packet friendly fronthaul interfaces is likely to be implemented in scenarios where many users generate a low amount of traffic data each.
-However, the need to meet tight latency constraints (which can be as low as of 100 s) and deterministic delays across several packet switches may require the development of new framing, multiplexing and synchronization techniques that can guarantee the requirements of time-sensitive networking without losing the advantages of statistical multiplexing.
-The convergence of radio and fixed access, the necessity to support dedicated enterprise connections, and the transport of high bit-rate fronthaul signals corresponding to the low layer split options defined by the 3GPP will foster the adoption of interchangeable multi-laver switching platforms supporting various switching granularities that range from packet to timeslot and wavelength channel level.
+However, the need to meet tight latency constraints (which can be as low as of 100 μs) and deterministic delays across several packet switches may require the development of new framing, multiplexing and synchronization techniques that can guarantee the requirements of time-sensitive networking without losing the advantages of statistical multiplexing.
+The convergence of radio and fixed access, the necessity to support dedicated enterprise connections, and the transport of high bit-rate fronthaul signals corresponding to the low layer split options defined by the 3GPP will foster the adoption of interchangeable multi-layer switching platforms supporting various switching granularities that range from packet to timeslot and wavelength channel level.
 This will lead to a further level of convergence, where a layered control plane offers the ability to set up services in short time to operators, while being unaware and decoupled from the underlying transmission and switching technology.
 However, the current transport networks based on OTN and DWDM are, in some respects, inadequate to support the requirements posed by the new generation mobile systems.